eu-nebulous/sal/README.md

 # Introduction
 Deployment Manager, i.e. Scheduling Abstraction Layer (SAL) is an abstraction layer initially developed as part of the EU project Morphemic.
 Its development continued through the Nubulous EU project.
-SAL aims to enhance the usability of ProActive Scheduler & Resource Manager by providing abstraction, making it easier for users to interact with the scheduler and take advantage of its features.
-Seamlessly supporting REST calls and direct communication with the Execution Adapter, i.e. Proactive API, SAL empowers users to harness the scheduler's capabilities.
+SAL aims to enhance the usability of Execution adapter, i.e. ProActive Scheduler & Resource Manager, by providing abstraction, making it easier for users to interact with the scheduler and take advantage of its features.
+Seamlessly supporting REST calls and direct communication with the Execution Adapter SAL empowers users to harness the scheduler's capabilities.

 SAL Code repository and documentation can be found [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md).
-To use SAL it is manadtory to have the Execution Adapter (ProActive) installed: [here](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#proactive-scheduler).

 # Report Issue
 In a case of issue, please create the bug error report [here](https://github.com/eu-nebulous/sal/issues).